Research ideas

 First milestone

-Tomorrow-problem Fit: PhD or very strong M2 Scope: deep and foundational
+Tomorrow-problem Fit: PhD or very strong M2 Scope: deep

 Who this fits